criticalfernet/CSF111/README.md

-# About
+# Computer Class Practice Questions

-Questions done in Course CS-F111
+This repository contains a collection of practice questions and exercises completed during computer class.